vippsas/vipps-magento-pwa-studio/README.md

 ## Installation

-In the root of your application, run `npm install git@github.com:vippsas/vipps-magento-pwa-studio.git`
+In the root of your application, run `npm install git@github.com:vippsas/vipps-magento-pwa-studio.git`.

-Copy content from `@vipps/module-payment/local-intercept.js` to root `local-intercept.js`
+Copy content from `@vipps/module-payment/local-intercept.js` to root `local-intercept.js`.

 ## Documentation

-### Progressive Web App

-A Progressive Web App (PWA) is a web application that uses modern web technologies and design patterns to provide a reliable, fast, and engaging user experience.

-PWA websites are fast, secure, responsive, and cross-browser compatible.
-They can work offline and act like a native app on mobile.

-### Magento PWA Studio project

-The Magento PWA Studio project is a set of developer tools that allow for the development, deployment, and maintenance of a PWA storefront on top of Magento 2.3 and above.
-It uses modern tools and libraries to create a build system and framework that adheres to the Magento principle of extensibility.

-Please see [Magento PWA Studio documentation](https://developer.adobe.com/commerce/pwa-studio/) on the Adobe website.
+A [Progressive Web App (PWA)](https://devdocs.magento.com/guides/v2.4/pwa/) is an app that can be used online or offline.

+The [Magento PWA Studio project](https://developer.adobe.com/commerce/pwa-studio/) provides tools for developing and maintaining PWAs.

+The *Vipps Payment node js module for Magento 2 PWA Studio* plugin can be downloaded from <https://github.com/vippsas/vipps-magento-pwa-studio/releases>.